leo/args/README.md

 ## Configuration

 By default, the module already registers some default options (e.g. "version" and "help"), as well as a command named "help".
 These things have been implemented to make creating CLIs easier for beginners.
-However, they can also be disabled by taking advantage of the following properties.
+However, they can also be disabled by taking advantage of the following properties:

-You can pass the configuration object as the second paramater of [.parse()](#parseargv-options).

 | Property | Description | Default value |
 | -------- | ----------- | ------------- |
 | help     | Automatically render the usage information when running `help`, `-h` or `--help` | true |
 | version  | Outputs the version tag of your package.json | true |

+You can pass the configuration object as the second paramater of [.parse()](#parseargv-options).

 ## Contribute